What are the best countries to teach English in Europe?

 If you want to teach English in Europe, put Spain at the top of your list.

 EFL/ESL teachers’ s salaries in Madrid are usually between 1,500 and 2,300 Euros a month.
-The average Spaniard lives on a around 1,000 a month.
-A one bedroom apartment is around 450€ a month and a reasonable 3 course fixed menu lunch with a bottle of wine costs about 10€.
+The average Spaniard lives on around 1,000 a month.
+A one-bedroom apartment is around 450€ a month, and an excellent three-course fixed menu lunch with a bottle of wine costs about 10€.
 Basics: milk – 0.60€ a litre, bread – 0.40€ for a “baguette” style, fruits and vegetables are very cheap, wine – decent bottle for about 4.00€, rice – 0.70€ a kilo meat and fish are reasonably priced.

-If you are not from the European Union and would like to learn or improve your Spanish and teach as well, we can organise classes with a Cervantes Institute school that includes a one year student visa.
+If you are not from the European Union and would like to learn or improve your Spanish and teach, we can organise classes with a Cervantes Institute school that includes a one-year student visa.